tetratelabs/istio-distro.io/content/en/getistio-cli/install-istio/install-istio-in-eks/_index.md

 ```

-When your kube context is set you are ready to [install Istio](/getistio-cli/install-istio/)
+When your Kubernetes context is set you are ready to [install Istio](/getistio-cli/install-istio/).